 Brush up on your knowledge of holiday cactus plants with these fun facts and growing tips.

-- Holiday cacti flowers are beautiful and the plants are very long-lived.
+- Holiday cacti flowers are beautiful and the plants are very long-lasting.
 They come in many colors and have a drooping shape to them.

-- Enjoy these flowering plants indoors indoors when other plants are dormant.
+- Enjoy these flowering plants indoors when other plants are dormant.

-- Plants are often purchased for the holidays with flower buds to enjoy as house plants.
+- Plants are often purchased for the holidays, with flower buds in bloom, to enjoy as house plants.
 To promote re-blooming another year, holiday cacti need cool night temperatures and short days.

 - Thanksgiving cactus blooms in late fall.
 Christmas cactus flowers about a month later around Christmas, and Easter cactus forms buds in February and blooms around Easter time.